 Toitū climate positive programme overview

-The Toitū climate positive programme is designed to catalyse more ambitious and transformational action for a zero carbon future, by enabling business to decarbonise across their business.
-This programme will enable climate leaders in the business community to take action on their commitment to transformational change.
-We will provide a framework for action and certify a path customised for each of our clients to enable them to take mea ningful climate action that meets or exceeds international best practice.
+The Toitū climate positive programme is designed to drive more ambitious and transformational action for a zero carbon future.
+This programme will enable climate leaders to take action on their commitment to transformational change and decarbonisation.
+We provide an action framework for each of our clients to enable them to take meaningful, long-lasting climate action.
+We certify your action as meeting or exceeding international best practice.
 The Toitū climate positive programme will require organisations to make science-aligned emissions reductions and engage with suppliers, staff and customers to create wider impact.
-In addition to emissions reductions, every year our Toitū climate positive clients will offset at least 25% more than their carbon footprint and contribute to broader social and environmental outcomes.
+In addition to emissions reductions, each year our Toitū climate positive clients will offset at least 25% more than their carbon footprint.
+Furthermore, our clients will contribute to broader social and environmental outcomes.

 What do we mean by ‘decarbonise’?